cityofaustin/vision-zero/atd-etl/data_model/README.md

 ### Un-archive

-During local devleopment, you may want to restore testore the zips to the `./inbox` after archiving them.
+During local development, you may want to restore the zips to the `./inbox` after archiving them.
 Use the helper script for that.
 It will prompt you for confirmation before executing this step, since the production bucket archive may contain hundreds of extacts.

 ```shell
 $ python _restore_zips_from_archive.py